Trump says he's placing Washington police under federal control and activating the National Guard

 For Trump, the effort to take over public safety in Washington reflects an escalation of his aggressive approach to law enforcement.
 The District of Columbia’s status as a congressionally established federal district gives him a unique opportunity to push his tough-on-crime agenda, though he has not proposed solutions to the root causes of homelessness or crime.

-Attorney General Pam Bondi will assume responsibility for Washington’s metro police department, Trump said, as he also railed against potholes and graffiti in the city and called them “embarrassing.”
-The president did not provide a timeline for the control of the police department, but he's limited to 30 days under statute.
+Attorney General Pam Bondi will assume responsibility for Washington’s Metropolitan Police Department, Trump said, as he also railed against potholes and graffiti in the city and called them “embarrassing.”
+The president did not provide a timeline for the control of the police department, but he's limited to 30 days under statute unless he gets approval from Congress.

-Local officials rejected the Republican president's depiction of the district as crime-ridden and called his actions illegal.

 “The administration’s actions are unprecedented, unnecessary, and unlawful,” District of Columbia Attorney General Brian Schwalb said.
 “There is no crime emergency in the District of Columbia."

-Schwalb, a Democrat, said violent crime in the district reached historic 30-year lows last year and is down another 26% this year.
+Schwalb, a Democrat, said violent crime in the district reached historic 30-year lows last year and is down an additional 26% this year.

+Washington Mayor Muriel Bowser said she would follow the law regarding the “so-called emergency” even as she indicated that Trump's actions were a reason why the District of Columbia should be a state with legal protections from such actions.

 Combating crime